dentarg/auth0-blog/_posts/2017-07-17-how-to-migrate-from-hosting-mongodb-to-dynamodb.markdown

 ![Auth0 Extend](https://cdn.auth0.com/website/auth0-extend/images/landing-hero.svg)

-This post is about ditching MongoDB and moving to DynamoDB as part of our ongoing evolution of the [Auth0 Extend](https://auth0.com/extend/developers) product.
+This post is about ditching hosting MongoDB and moving to DynamoDB as part of our ongoing evolution of the [Auth0 Extend](https://auth0.com/extend/developers) product.
 I will cover the why and how, and share solutions to some of the challenges of this transition.

 ---